Do you constantly struggle to get rid of fear and anxiety? You’re not alone!

 As a Christian, I always turn to God for help when life gets tough.
 And whenever I study the scriptures, pray fervently and cry to God, I always feel some relief.

-In the midst of hurts and despair, I cling tight to the One I can trust, the One that never disappoints, the One who never changes.
+In the midst of hurt and despair, I cling tight to the One I can trust, the One that never disappoints, the One who never changes.
 He is the same yesterday, today, and forever!

 If you find yourself in the midst of fear, anxiety and depression, call on the Most High and pour out your heart to Him.